 At the time of the bombings, Dzhokhar Tsarnaev was a sophomore at the University of Massachusetts at Dartmouth, while Tamerlan Tsarnaev was a community college dropout and former amateur boxer with a wife and child.
 Investigators believe the Tsarnaevs were motivated by extremist Islamic beliefs but planned and carried out the bombings on their own and were not connected to any terrorist organizations.
 The brothers allegedly used the Internet to learn how to build explosives.

 In July 2013, Dzhokhar Tsarnaev pleaded not guilty to the 30 federal charges against him, including the use of a weapon of mass destruction.
-He is scheduled to stand trial in November 2014, and federal prosecutors have announced they will seek the death penalty against him if he is convicted.
+He went on trial in January 2015, and was found guilty on all 30 counts.
+He was sentenced to death but appealed the decision.
+Tsarnaev is currently being held at a supermax prison in Colorado.